Characterization of Excess Risk for Locally Strongly Convex Population Risk: Excess Risk Under Non-Convex Problems

-we have \begin{enumerate} \item[i:] $\cM_{\bS} = \{\bw^{*}_{\bS,1}, \dots, \bw^{*}_{\bS,K}\}$; \item[ii:] for any $\bw \in \cW$, if $\|\nabla R_{\bS}(\bw)\| < \alpha^2/(2L_0)$ and $\nabla^2 R_{\bS}(\bw)\succ -\lambda/2$, then $\|\bw - \cP_{\cM_{\bS}}(\bw)\| \leq \lambda\|\nabla R_{\bS}(\bw)\| / 4$, \end{enumerate} where $\nabla^2 R_{\bS}(\bw)\succ -\lambda/2$ means $\nabla^{2}R_{\bS}(\bw) + \lambda/2\bI_{d}$ is a positive definite matrix. \end{theorem} The first conclusion in this theorem states that there is no extra empirical local minima except for those concentrate around population local minima (see the definition of $\bw_{\bS,k}$ in \eqref{eq:wk}).
-The second result shows that empirical risk is nearly ``error bound'' with high probability (see \citep{karimi2016linear} for the rigorous definition of ``error bound") in a neighborhood around its local minima.
-The ``error bound'' property makes the functions well-behaved for optimization.
-Proof of the theorem is in Appendix \ref{app:proof of theorem no extra minimum}.
+we have \begin{enumerate} \item[i:] $\cM_{\bS} = \{\bw^{*}_{\bS,1}, \dots, \bw^{*}_{\bS,K}\}$; \item[ii:] for any $\bw \in \cW$, if $\|\nabla R_{\bS}(\bw)\| < \alpha^2/(2L_0)$ and $\nabla^2 R_{\bS}(\bw)\succ -\lambda/2$, then $\|\bw - \cP_{\cM_{\bS}}(\bw)\| \leq \lambda\|\nabla R_{\bS}(\bw)\| / 4$, \end{enumerate} where $\nabla^2 R_{\bS}(\bw)\succ -\lambda/2$ means $\nabla^{2}R_{\bS}(\bw) + \lambda/2\bI_{d}$ is a positive definite matrix. \end{lemma} The first conclusion in this lemma states that there are no extra empirical local minima except for those $\bw_{\bS,k}^{*}$ concentrate around population local minima, which have guaranteed generalization ability (by Theorem \ref{lem:genearlization error on minima}).
+The second result is that the empirical risk is ``error bound'' (see \citep{karimi2016linear} for its definition) around its local minima, with high probability.
+The ``error bound'' is a nice property in optimization \citep{karimi2016linear}.
+Proof of the lemma is in Appendix \ref{app:proof of theorem no extra minimum}.
 The probability bound \eqref{eq:probability bound} will appear in the generalization bound of iterates obtained by proper algorithms accounting for the existence of those empirical local minima away from population local minima.
-We defer the discussion to the bound after providing our generalization bound in Theorem \ref{thm:generalization error for non-convex}.
+We defer the discussion to the bound after providing our generalization upper bound in Theorem \ref{thm:generalization error for non-convex}.

-Next, we move on to derive the generalization error bound of those iterates obtained by the proper algorithm that approximates the local minima under non-convex loss functions.
-In concrete, we consider the proper algorithm $\cA$ that approximates the second order stationary point (SOSP) \footnote{$\bw$ is a $(\epsilon, \gamma)$-second-order stationary point (SOSP) if $\|\nabla R_{\bS}(\bw)\| \leq \epsilon$ and $\nabla^{2}R_{\bS}(\bw)\succeq -\gamma$} which means with probability at least $1 - \delta$ ($\delta$ is a constant that can be arbitrary small),
+We move forward to derive the generalization upper bound of those iterates obtained by the proper algorithm that approximates the local minima under non-convex problems.
+Under strict saddle Assumption \ref{ass:strict saddle}, the proper algorithm $\cA$ approximates the second-order stationary point (SOSP) \footnote{$\bw$ is a $(\epsilon, \gamma)$-second-order stationary point (SOSP) if $\|\nabla R_{\bS}(\bw)\| \leq \epsilon$ and $\nabla^{2}R_{\bS}(\bw)\succeq -\gamma$}, that says with probability at least $1 - \delta$ ($\delta$ is a constant that can be arbitrary small),